CrumrineCoder/bardicinspirationnext/README.md

     * Automatically hide tags below a certain threshold unless clicked (discourage trolling)
     * Sort songs when searched by tag
 * Show popular tags at the top.
+* Should I use the YouTube thumbnail art for the background of the song elements?
+I feel like making a million API calls to YT is not the way to go... and I shouldnt store them locallly, but it'd be nice to use it as a background image on them.

 * Playlists [Inspired by Melodice - although it'd be different with Bardic Inspiration]
     * It'd be saving songs for a session, probably somewhere in a user's profile.
 Maybe we can have a stat where songs are used in playlists as a number?
 As a way to rate popularity?
 Or just a "I used this!" button on a song.